 Tools

 The Tools page is the catalog of services CatalEx can connect to — Slack, GitHub, Jira, Gmail, Notion, HubSpot, Salesforce, Stripe, and roughly a hundred more.
-Once a service is connected, your Studio agents and Freeflow can act on it: read and send email, create issues, post messages, query a database, and so on.
+Once a service is connected, your Studio agents can act on it: read and send email, create issues, post messages, query a database, and so on.

 Each connectable service is an integration, and every integration exposes a set of individual actions (for example, the Gmail integration includes Send Email, Create Draft, and List Labels).
+You decide, per action, whether an agent can run it automatically or must pause for your approval.

 Browsing the catalog